Tools

 Exploring German Knives

 Like Japan, Germany is globally renowned for their premium knives.
 German knives tend to be more all-purpose than Japanese knives, though you’ll of course find specific-use blades meant for certain tasks.
-We’ll dive into a few key notes on Germany knives below.
+We’ll dive into a few key notes on German (and other Western-made) knives below.

 History and Heritage